piotrwawrzyn/allegrosniper/README.md

 3. Create `auctions.txt` file in the project root directory

-4. In the `auction.txt` file paste a URL to the auction or auctions you want the bot to watch.
+4. In the `auctions.txt` file paste a URL to the auction or auctions you want the bot to watch.
 Split every auction URL with a new line character

 ```
     https://allegro.pl/oferta/something-something-something-12345678